Skip to content

 However, this strategy is not just about rare species.
 Much of our wildlife has declined over the last century and an important national target is to halt the decline in species abundance by 2030.

-For actions relating to habitat management and creation please see the Habitat and Species pages.
+For detailed actions relating to habitat management and creation please see the Habitat and Species pages.
+Key cross-cutting actions are summarised below.

-The boxes below give a summary of which Devon Special Species are found across Devon Protected Landscapes and other landscapes such as the Teign Valley and Bovey Basin which support a significant number of Devon Special Species.
+The boxes below give a summary of the Devon Special Species that can be found in some key landscapes.
+These include our Protected Landscapes (National Parks and National Landscapes), Coastal Wildbelt and other areas such as the Teign Valley and Bovey Basin, which support a wealth of Devon Special Species.
+The lists are not intended to be comprehensive.

 Devon Special Species in the Coastal Wildbelts